Profile Matching for the Generalization and Personalization of Causal Inferences: Simulation study

 \subsection{Covariate balance and effective sample size}

-First, we evaluate the performance of the IOW and profile matching methods in achieving balance relative to the covariate means in the cohort using the target absolute standardized mean difference (TASMD; \citealt{RN46}).
-The TASMD measures the absolute standardized difference between the mean in the sample after adjustment and the mean in the target population.
-Table \ref{tab:Tab1} presents the average TASMD for each covariate in each treatment group across 5000 replicates for each setting.
-Often, absolute standardized mean differences (ASMDs) smaller than 0.1 are interpreted as good balance.
-TASMDs before adjustment provide an evaluation of how ``far away'' the target profile is from the study sample, and, as expected, these TASMDs under low overlap are much higher than those under high overlap.
-For the sake of this simulation, covariate imbalances were controlled to be smaller than 0.05 TASMDs for profile matching in order to constrain treated-control ASMDs to be less than 0.1.
+First, we evaluate the performance of the inverse odds weighting and profile matching methods in achieving balance relative to the covariate means in the cohort using the target absolute standardized mean difference.\cite{RN46} The target absolute standardized mean difference measures the absolute standardized difference between the mean in the sample after adjustment and the mean in the target population.
+Table \ref{tab:Tab1} presents the average target absolute standardized mean differences across 5000 replicates under no effect heterogeneity for design 1, which is correctly-specified.
+Please see the eAppendix for similar results in the other settings.
+Often, absolute standardized mean differences smaller than 0.1 are interpreted as good balance. target absolute standardized mean differences before adjustment provide an evaluation of how ``far away'' the target profile is from the study sample, and, as expected, these target absolute standardized mean differences under low overlap are much higher than those under high overlap.
+For the sake of this simulation, covariate imbalances were controlled to be smaller than 0.05 target absolute standardized mean differences for profile matching in order to constrain treated-control absolute standardized mean differences to be less than 0.1.
 In the table, we see that this balance criteria is satisfied by construction (i.e., by design) with profile matching.
-In each setting, we see that profile matching tends to result in lower imbalances than IOW does, particularly in the low overlap settings.
+In each setting, we see that profile matching tends to result in lower imbalances than inverse odds weighting does, particularly in the low overlap settings.